Eilif-Aune/eurojackpot-cv/README.md

 ### Quality Distribution

-The pipeline reports `n_inferred` for each draw: the number of positions where the order had to be inferred rather than directly detected.
+Each draw in the dataset has an `n_inferred` field that records how many of the five positions had to be guessed (when the digit detector couldn't confidently read the ball) versus directly detected.

 | n_inferred | Draws | % |
 |------------|-------|---|